gatsbyjs/gatsby/docs/blog/2018-07-07-the-gatsby-plugin-page-creator/index.md

 ![Gatsby plugin page creator in the plugin library](plugin-library-page-creator.png)

-In this article we will talk about a new plugin that let’s you auto create pages from components in any folder within your Gatsby project!
+In this article we will talk about a new plugin that lets you auto create pages from components in any folder within your Gatsby project!
 We will chat about the problem that sparked the creation of this plugin.
 Afterwards, we'll talk about how you can use this plugin to auto create pages without having to place your components in the **src/pages** directory.